yunzhuangshen/MLPH/README.md

 For the second and third step, you can specificy the number of available CPUs in the python script.

 ## Results
-Two newly created folders:
+The results are in the two newly created folders:
 - `results_cg' contains the results for column generation
 - `results_bp' containing the results for branch-and-price

-The result files are either data for ploting figures or latex tables in the main paper:
+The Figures and Tables in our main paper corresonponds to the results files respectively:
 - data for Figure 2:
     - 'results_cg/small/lp-curve'
     - 'results_cg/small/solving-curve'